owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

 `$ mkdir ~/letsencrypt`
 This folder is bind to the docker container and the certificate is persistently stored into it.

-In this example, ssl is terminated from traefik and inside of the docker network, the services are comunicating via http.
+In this example, ssl is terminated from traefik while inside of the docker network the services are comunicating via http.
 For this `PROXY_TLS: "false"` as environment parameter for ocis has to be set.

 For ocis to work properly it's neccesary to provide one config file.
-Changes need to be done in identifier-registration.yml to match your domain
+Change identifier-registration.yml to match your domain.

 ```
 ---